GUSuper60/Problems-on-DSA/Hashing/Hashing Question.md

 Hash Table and Hash Function is used to understand theoritical concept behind Hashing.
  # implementing Hash

-  C++, java, and python use unordered_map, HashMap, and Dictionary respectively.
+ unordered_map, HashMap, and Dictionary are used in  C++, java, and python use respectively.

 # Time-complexity Analysis
  **Average case** time complexity for search is `O(1)`